EPA's Role in International Trade

 Developing Environment-related Provisions in Proposed Trade Agreements

-- ensure that U.S. industry has a level playing field on which to compete.
+- ensure that U.S. industry has a level playing field on which to compete, and

 Implementing Trade Related Environmental Activities

-- NAFTA: The North American Commission on Environmental Cooperation (CEC)
+- EPA's Role in the North American Commission on Environmental Cooperation (CEC)

 - Capacity-Building Programs Under the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR)